massoncheg/forgejo-docs/admin/logging-documentation.md

 ## Using `logrotate` instead of built-in log rotation

-Gitea includes built-in log rotation, which should be enough for most deployments.
+Forgejo includes built-in log rotation, which should be enough for most deployments.
 However, if you instead want to use the `logrotate` utility:

 - Disable built-in log rotation by setting `LOG_ROTATE` to `false` in your `app.ini`.
 - Install `logrotate`.
 - Configure `logrotate` to match your deployment requirements, see `man 8 logrotate` for configuration syntax details.
-In the `postrotate/endscript` block send Gitea a `USR1` signal via `kill -USR1` or `kill -10` to the `gitea` process itself, or run `gitea manager logging release-and-reopen` (with the appropriate environment).
-Ensure that your configurations apply to all files emitted by Gitea loggers as described in the above sections.
+In the `postrotate/endscript` block send Forgejo a `USR1` signal via `kill -USR1` or `kill -10` to the `forgejo` process itself, or run `forgejo manager logging release-and-reopen` (with the appropriate environment).
+Ensure that your configurations apply to all files emitted by Forgejo loggers as described in the above sections.
 - Always do `logrotate /etc/logrotate.conf --debug` to test your configurations.
-- If you are using docker and are running from outside of the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'gitea manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the Gitea process itself.
+- If you are using docker and are running from outside of the container you can use `docker exec -u $OS_USER $CONTAINER_NAME sh -c 'forgejo manager logging release-and-reopen'` or `docker exec $CONTAINER_NAME sh -c '/bin/s6-svc -1 /etc/s6/gitea/'` or send `USR1` directly to the Forgejo process itself.

 The next `logrotate` jobs will include your configurations, so no restart is needed.
 You can also immediately reload `logrotate` with `logrotate /etc/logrotate.conf --force`.